-If you want to work from home but you’re unsure of your options, keep reading!
-This list contains 99 work-at-home career ideas!
+If you want to work from home but are unsure of your options, keep reading!
+This list contains 99 work at home career ideas!

 For me, knowing that I wanted to work from home was the easy part.
 The hard part was figuring out what type of work I wanted to do.

 Before becoming a stay at home mom, I had worked as a nurse, but it wasn’t a career path that I was interested in continuing.

 To help aid my career change, I read books, attended career events, and looked online.
 Still, I didn’t truly understand all the different career and business opportunities available to me.

 I was lost without knowing what occupation to search for, and many women I’ve spoken to have encountered the same problem.

 If you’re struggling to figure out your ideal work at home career path, I’ve compiled a massive list of work at home career ideas, jobs, business ideas, and ways to make extra money so you can find your dream job!